Tomread87/Geofabrik-PBF-Downloader---Merger/README.md

 ## Acknowledgments

-This project includes Country Borders data from [Geodatasource](https://www.geodatasource.com).
+This project includes a modified version of Country Borders data from [Geodatasource](https://www.geodatasource.com).